 Seborrheic dermatitis is defined as a chronic, recurrent, inflammatory skin condition characterized by erythema and skin flaking.
-It’s actually a form of eczema and usually causes symptoms like itching, skin dryness or oiliness, and other common changes in skin texture, such as scalp dandruff.
+It’s actually a form of eczema and is also known as seborrheic eczema.
+It usually causes symptoms like itching, skin dryness or oiliness, and other common changes in skin texture, such as scalp dandruff.
 Unlike many people assume, seborrheic dermatitis is not contagious.

 In dermatology terms, patients will “develop symmetrical, well demarcated, dull or yellowish red patches and plaques with overlying adherent, yellowish greasy scales.”
 Symptoms most often appear on areas of the skin that normally have high concentrations of sebaceous glands (read: oily skin areas).
 The parts of the body most likely to develop itch and other symptoms are: (3)

 - Face — dryness and redness usually form on the forehead near the skin folds, eyebrows and front hairline